Get Connected Logo

 Unlike other platforms, like Apple TV+, for instance, Disney had a compelling library to roll out from the start.
 Though it was with a lack of original content, which is still a reality for the service now.
 But when you have some of the most popular pop culture franchises under your belt, your odds are good.

 When it launched in November 2019, there were about 500 movies and 7,500 TV episodes available.
-Those numbers seem to be in and around the same, respectively, but it’s the future plans that should indicate how popular the service will be.
+Those numbers have since increased because of new content across the board, including with the Star channel within Disney+.

 Devices Disney+ works with